-Natural Solutions: A healthy and balanced plant-based diet consisting mostly of healthy fats, organic vegetables, fruits, and whole grains not only gives your body the proper fuel it needs but also provides vitamins, enzymes, and minerals that can help to keep your body free of disease.
-Most people that go on a diet of this type experience less fatigue and a boost in energy.
+Natural Solutions: A healthy and balanced plant-based diet mainly consisting of healthy fats, organic vegetables, fruits, and whole grains not only gives your body the proper fuel it needs but also provides vitamins, enzymes, and minerals that can help to keep your body free of disease.
+Most people that go on a diet of this type experience far less fatigue and a boost in energy.

 When your liver is unable to rid the body of excess fat and other waste products, you will likely feel sluggish and fatigued most of the time.

 Natural Solutions: Liver supporting organic/wild-crafted herbs such as Milk Thistle seed, Wildcrafted Chanca Piedra (helps with liver stones), Fringetree bark, Dandelion root, Organic Nettles root, and Organic Turmeric Root.
 There are several reasons to use the milk thistle seed rather than silymarin extract.
-First, using the whole herb is recommended as often it will have a more balanced effect.
-Second, the milk thistle extract silymarin, for instance, has proven useful in treating liver disease.
+First, using the whole herb is recommended as it often has a more balanced effect.
+Second, the milk thistle extract silymarin, for instance, has proven helpful in treating liver disease.
 However, the main drawback to using silymarin is that if a healthcare professional prescribes other drugs, such as steroids, silymarin can interfere with the liver’s ability to detoxify them.
 Milk thistle seed has the same healing effect on the liver without interfering with the organ’s ability to detoxify drugs or environmental chemicals.
 It also has a side benefit of normalizing blood lipids as the liver heals (R).

 The health benefits of clean water are innumerable.
-One of the most important is that purified water increases the volume of your blood, which, in turn, can help to avoid fatigue.
+One of the most important is that purified water increases the volume of your blood, which, in turn, can help avoid fatigue.

 Did you know that every cell in your body is bathed in water?
 Water makes up nearly 85 percent of our brain, about 80 percent of our blood, and about 70 percent of lean muscle.
 Water accounts for about 60% of a man’s body weight and represents about 50% of a woman’s weight.
 However, water deficiency can quickly lead to dehydration, which occurs when you don’t have enough water in your body to carry on normal functions.
-Chronic dehydration has been called “the hidden epidemic,” and an estimated 75% of all North Americans are chronically dehydrated.
+Chronic dehydration has been called “the hidden epidemic,” with an estimated 75% of all North Americans are chronically dehydrated.
 Even mild dehydration can zap your energy, make you tired, and affect mental clarity.
 Be aware that water loss of 9-12% of total body weight can be fatal.
-Dehydration is a major cause of infant illness and death throughout the world and hospitalization for the elderly.
+Dehydration is a major cause of infant illness and death worldwide and hospitalization for the elderly.
 So, in a nutshell, dehydration creates some genuine health risks.